valeIT/valeIT.github.io/_posts/2019-12-19-sw-ix-review.md

 1. Giving life

 As I said before the whole Anakin story arc has been destroyed.
 Now anyone can heal.
 Force heal is not a new thing, but before it was something really hard to do.
 Now even bringing people back to life can be done and the whole Darth Plagueis the Wise thing has disappeared.
-In the old republic with Jedi in peace and studying for millenia they were never able to crack it, not Windu, not Yoda, but we are to believe than now magically it can be done so easily.
+In the Old Republic with Jedi in peace and studying for millenia they were never able to crack it, not Windu, not Yoda, but we are to believe than now magically it can be done so easily.

 2. Dementors